pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/yaml/_index.md

 title: YAML
 title_tag: How to use Pulumi YAML
 h1: How to use Pulumi YAML
-meta_desc: An overview of how to use Pulumi YAML for infrastructure as code on any cloud (AWS, Azure, GCP, Kubernetes, etc.).
+meta_desc: An overview of how to use Pulumi YAML for infrastructure as code on any cloud (AWS, Azure, Google Cloud, Kubernetes, etc.).
 menu:
   languages:
     identifier: yaml-language